Arkansas Diminished Value Claims

 First-Party and Uninsured Motorist

-Most first party policies exclude diminished value, but Arkansas does allow recovery for diminished value under uninsured or underinsured motorist property damage coverage if you carry that coverage.
+Most first party policies in Arkansas exclude diminished value, but uninsured motorist property damage (UMPD) coverage may apply if you carry it.

 04